"Exploitation" is an outdated term to refer to most modern forms of employment, as the struggles of 1800s capitalism do not exist anymore.

 “From each according to their abilities to each according to their needs” is a fundamentally good idea.

 The existence of billionaires represents a quantity of wealth that is excessive, unnatural, and unjust.
+Action should be taken to ensure that they do not exist.

 Labor is the superior of capital, and deserves much the higher consideration.